nullifedmirror/notTube/README.md

 - A media compatible web browser (HTML5 preferred, but supports flash player)

 ## Getting Started
+1. Download a distribution of nTube.
+2. (ideally in a console) Launch nTube.
+3. nTube should be on port of 8080 of localhost.

 ## Attributions
 ## License
-Licensed under the POSS.
+Licensed under the second version of POSS.
 (Possibly Open Source Software License)

 POSS terms: